Phi Phi Paradise TravelPhi Phi Paradise Travel

 Frequently asked

 Ayutthaya without historical context is just ruins.
-A French-speaking guide explains the 400 years of the Siamese dynasty, the Burmese sack of 1767, and Buddhist symbolism.
+A French-speaking guide explains the 400 years of the Siamese dynasty, the Burmese bag of 1767, and Buddhist symbolism.
 It completely transforms the day.

 In pictures